joeyaza/tallis-house-price-model/README.md

 ## What is this?

-A web scraper and linear regression model to calculate the price of a house in an area of Southern Stockholm.
+A web scraper and regression models to calculate the price of a house in an area of Southern Stockholm.

 ### The Scraper